SimonCropp/Argon/docs/SerializationTracing.md

 <sup><a href='/src/Tests/Documentation/TraceWriterTests.MemoryTraceWriterTest.verified.txt#L1-L12' title='Snippet source file'>snippet source</a> | <a href='#snippet-TraceWriterTests.MemoryTraceWriterTest.verified.txt' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-Json.NET has two implementations of ITraceWriter: `Argon.Serialization.MemoryTraceWriter`, which keeps messages in memory for simple debugging, like the example above, and `Argon.Serialization.DiagnosticsTraceWriter`, which writes messages to any System.Diagnostics.TraceListeners your application is using.
+Json.NET has two implementations of ITraceWriter: `Argon.MemoryTraceWriter`, which keeps messages in memory for simple debugging, like the example above, and `Argon.DiagnosticsTraceWriter`, which writes messages to any System.Diagnostics.TraceListeners your application is using.

 ## Custom ITraceWriter